supercam/greybox/README.md

 # Supercam Homelab

+This is documentation for Homelab:
-This project is meant to demonstrate the use of a Continuous Integration / Continuous Deployment pipeline.
-It is part of a homelab project
+The documentation is formerly placed on supercam.github.io/greybox which demonstrates the use of a Continuous Integration / Continuous Deployment pipeline.

 ## Overview
 Lab Status: **ALPHA**